-Similar steps are also foreseen at the organizational level in the ISO 39001 road traffic safety management system standard (ISO, 2012) where requirements are set out for the planning process for reviewing safety performance, for top management of the organization to adopt the elimination of death and serious injury as the long-term goal and ensure the implementation of activities that deliver road safety improvements; as well as for planning management reviews and continual organizational improvements to achieve results.
+Similar steps are also foreseen at the organisational level in the draft ISO 39001 management system standard (ISO Draft, 2011) where requirements are set out for the planning process for reviewing safety performance, for top management of the organization to adopt the elimination of death and serious injury as the long-term goal and ensure the implementation of activities that deliver road safety improvements; as well as for planning management reviews and continual organizational improvements to achieve results.
 For further detailed discussion of this management function, see the results focus section in ERSO web text on Road Safety Management.